Kaylaesmith1/activities-backend-api/README.md

 As the developer, I can create a Search feature so that registered or logged-in users can search events happening by keyword or author.

 #### User Stories
-- As a developer/user I can see a search field under the NavBar so that I can search for a specific event by keyword or author.
+- As a developer/user I can see a search field under the NavBar so that I can search for a specific event by keyword or creator.
 - As a developer/user I can view a list of events by a specific profile so that I can filter events by user.

 ### EPIC | Following
 As the developer, I can create a follow module so that logged-in users can follow each other.

 #### User Stories
-- As a developer/superuser I can create a follow feature so that I know which users are following other via the data will be displayed in the API.
+- As a developer/superuser I can create a follow feature so that I know which users are following others and the data will be displayed in the API.

 ### EPIC | Events
 As the developer, I can create an Events feature so that registered / logged-in users can view events happening in the community.